shashankrnr32/mongodb-application-sharding/README.md

 1. Supports 3 different sharding strategies for Spring / Spring Boot projects by extending MongoTemplate.
 2. Supports Reactive Mongo Templates (for all the sharding strategies)
+3. Sharding support for Mongo Clients (without the need of spring dependencies).
+This supports both executable and reactive Mongo Clients.
-3. Hint Resolution through ThreadLocal and callback based mechanism.
+4. Hint Resolution through ThreadLocal and callback based mechanism.
-4. Automatic Hint Resolution Callback discovery for Spring Beans using ApplicationContext
+5. Automatic Hint Resolution Callback discovery for Spring Beans using ApplicationContext
-5. Custom configuration available for Sharding, validation of shards etc.
+6. Custom configuration available for Sharding, validation of shards etc.
-6. Tested using Spring's Mongo Template and Repository
+7. Tested using Spring's Mongo Template and Repository

 ## Roadmap

 This project is in its budding stage.
 But I do see a lot of features that can be added.

-1. Sharding support for Mongo Client (without the need of spring dependencies).
-This would support both executable and reactive Mongo Clients.
-2. More customization to Sharding options to allow dynamic shards, custom validations etc.
+1. More customization to Sharding options to allow dynamic shards, custom validations etc.
-3. Support non-sharded collections within a sharded database.
+2. Support non-sharded collections within a sharded database.
-4. Support to query from all the shards when the library is unable to route the query to a particular shard.
+3. Support to query from all the shards when the library is unable to route the query to a particular shard.
-5. Configuring Sharding from property files without writing any Java Code
+4. Configuring Sharding from property files without writing any Java Code
-6. Support Aggregation queries
+5. Support Aggregation queries
-7. Custom ID generator for the sharded entities.
-8. And so much more...!
+7. And so much more...!

 ## Code Analysis